Melania In Red Coat, Gloves, $575 Shoes: Trump’s Mar-A-Lago Trip No. 5 [Photos]

 Meanwhile, it was a rare occasion for Barron to be spotted at the White House.
 It represented the first time that Barron was photographed walking across the White House lawn to join his parents aboard Marine One.

 Earlier on Friday, Barron was able to spend time in the White House, where he and Melania will move in June.
-Barron’s birthday is Monday, and the first son will be 11 years of age that day.
+Barron’s birthday is Monday, and the First Son will be 11 years of age that day.

 Reactions like the ones below are being published to social media about Melania’s red coat.